Esri/arcgis-pro-metadata-toolkit/README.md

 #### What’s new
 This release of the ArcGIS Pro Metadata Toolkit is not significantly different from the previous release.

-In ArcGIS Pro 3.5, a change was made to support the future integration of the new metadata editor.
-The namespace changes that were made impact the ability to load custom metadata editor add-ins.
-Add-ins built using the previously available ArcGIS Pro Metadata Toolkit will successfully extend ArcGIS Pro 3.0-3.3.
-This release of the ArcGIS Pro Metadata Toolkit supports ArcGIS Pro 3.6 and later versions.
-It will be necessary to use separate add-ins for versions 3.0-3.3.

 The version of the Visual Studio template for ArcGIS Pro 3.6 is available from Visual Studio Marketplace.
 The Visual Studio template for ArcGIS Pro 3.0-3.3 remains available from the Visual Studio Marketplace website.
 For convenience, the older Visual Studio template and the source code are available as a download from this repository from the 3.3 release.

 #### Bug fixes